‘Nuisance-proof’ – avoiding and defending claims

 Your key contacts

-Neil Ham is a partner in Clarke Willmott solicitors' Cardiff & Bristol Property Litigation team specialising in service charge, rent review and arbitration.View profile >
+Neil Ham is a partner in Clarke Willmott solicitors' Cardiff & Bristol Property Litigation team specialising in service charge, rent review & arbitration.View profile >